Progrunning/BoardGamesCompanion/README.md

 ## Hotfix

 In case of a need for a hotfix, the branch with a fix should be branched off of the latest release's tag.
 The branch itself should have the following naming convention `hotfix\<short_fix_description>`.
+After the hotfix gets released the `hotfix/*` branch gets merged into the `main`.

 ## Release